httptoolkit/httptoolkit-website/src/docs/guides/docker.md

 Making all of this work smoothly is quite complicated, as you might imagine.
 A quick summary is that:

 * We need to inject some extra files & environment variables into containers & images when they're first created/built.
-* We can do this by transforming container creation config and image Dockerfiles.
+* We do this by transforming container creation config and image dockerfiles.
+* To inject into containers, when HTTP Toolkit starts we create a data volume (`httptoolkit-injected-data-$VERSION`) containing the files to inject, and then later we modify the config of each intercepted container to mount that, and set our environment variables.
+* To inject into builds, we add the files to the build context, and modify the Dockerfile to add these files and set various environment variables at the start of each build stage.
-* Docker attachment works by connecting to Docker, cloning a container, making these transformations, and starting the transformed container.
+* Docker attachment works by connecting to Docker, cloning a container, making these transformations to its config, and starting the transformed container.
 * To intercept Docker clients in terminals, HTTP Toolkit runs a Docker proxy when Docker is available, and reroutes Docker clients to use it as their Docker daemon.
 * The Docker proxy rewrites Docker API requests to inject extra settings into new containers & builds, and rewrites API responses to convince Docker Compose not to reuse non-intercepted containers.
 * To provide inter-container connectivity, a Docker SOCKS tunnel container is launched, and an internal Docker-only DNS server is used to map hostnames and aliases to IPs the tunnel can reach.